-The cruise industry is committed to pursuing net-zero carbon cruising by 2050, and supports the long-term objectives of the EU Green Deal.
+The cruise industry is committed to pursuing net zero emissions by 2050, and supports the long-term objectives of the EU Green Deal.
 By driving innovation through shipbuilding in Europe, the industry can help to enable European green growth, as set out in the Green Deal and EU recovery plans.

 The Environment Technologies & Practices Report 2023 showing concrete progress by the sector in advancing its environmental and sustainability agenda.